seqeralabs/seqera-kit/README.md

 conda config --set channel_priority strict
 ```

-You can then create a conda environment with `seqerakit` installed like:
+You can then create a conda environment with `seqerakit` installed using the following:

 ```
 conda env create -n seqerakit seqerakit